'Avengers' still tops in N.America but 'Pikachu' shows spark

 Positive reviews have helped, as has an all-star cast including Robert Downey Jr, Chris Evans, Chris Hemsworth, Scarlett Johansson, Bradley Cooper and Josh Brolin.

-Warner Bros.'
-"Pokemon: Detective Pikachu" took in a healthy $58 million for the weekend's second spot.
+"Pokemon: Detective Pikachu" took in a healthy $54.4 million for the weekend's second spot.

-Based on a Nintendo video game series and subsequent anime series, "Pikachu" tells the story of how the fuzzy animated title character (voiced by Ryan Reynolds) teams up with a young boy (a live-action role played by Justice Smith) to seek the boy's missing father.
+Based on a Nintendo video game series and subsequent anime series, the Warner Bros. film tells the story of how the fuzzy animated title character (voiced by Ryan Reynolds) teams up with a young boy (a live-action role played by Justice Smith) to seek the boy's missing father.

 The female-driven revamp of "Dirty Rotten Scoundrels" starring Rebel Wilson and Anne Hathaway playing two women trying to scam an internet millionaire earned less than glowing reviews, but that may have been offset by its popular stars.

-Sony's psychological thriller "The Intruder" dropped two spots from last week to fourth place with a take of $6.6 million.
+Sony's psychological thriller "The Intruder" dropped two spots from last week to fourth place with a $7.2 million take.

 Michael Ealy and Meagan Good star as a young couple who buy a dream home in California's Napa Valley, unaware that its previous owner (Dennis Quaid) plans to take it back -- at all costs.